Skip to content

 Note

-RSA 2048 bit keys are still widely in use until standards phases it out in 2030.
-It is about 4x faster than RSA 4096 bit keys to use while RSA 4096 bit keys have slightly better encryption strength.
+RSA 2048-bit keys are still widely used until standards phase them out in 2030.
+They're about 4x faster than RSA 4096-bit keys, while 4096-bit keys offer slightly better encryption strength.

 ssh-keygen -t rsa -b 4096 -C "email@example.com" -f ~/.ssh/example_network_id_rsa

-(Optional) You may choose to add a passphrase for extra security and to avoid having to type the password again, it's best to have it cached once with an SSH agent.
+(Optional) You can add a passphrase for extra security.
+To avoid retyping it, cache it with an SSH agent.

 eval "$(ssh-agent -s)"

-(Optional) Add your SSH key to the SSH agent.
+(Optional) Add your SSH key to the agent:

 ssh-add ~/.ssh/example_network_id_ed25519

-The SSH convention for keys is that the private key file has no extensions while the public key file has a .pub extension.
+By convention, the private key file has no extension and the public key file ends in .pub.

 Host github.com-org1